Image Credit: The late Denis Hill. Purchases of this photo benefit the Island County Historical Society Archives and Museum. Purchase this photo

 Q: I don’t make donations online.
 How can I give without giving my credit card online?

 Q: How are you, what guidelines do you have, for reviewing the applications.
-Some businesses can still make sales, others cannot.
 How do we gauge the hardship?
 Our local businesses and (current) resources for owners are all so different.

 Q: WHO is eligible for these loans?
 There’s so many small businesses in Coupeville.